novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-100.md

 "I thought I should thank you on their behalf, so I asked to see you today.
 You advised oppa that the demand for servers would increase, didn't you?"

-"Ultimately, the responsibility lies with the person who made the decision, not the one who advised.
+"Ultimately, the credit lies with the person who made the decision, not the one who advised.
 Hyungnim changed directions well."

 "I don't know about that, but seeing someone who likes to show off frequently mention you at the breakfast table, it seems like you'll be meeting soon."